-In the summer of 2021, Glena Temple, Ph.D., was selected as the 11th president in Dominican University’s 120-year history.
-Dr. Temple most recently served as president of Viterbo University and is a veteran of higher education leadership as well as a scholar in botany and plant sciences.
+In the summer of 2021, Glena Temple, Ph.D., will take office as the 11th president in Dominican University’s 120-year history.
+Dr. Temple currently serves as president of Viterbo University and is a veteran of higher education leadership as well as a scholar in botany and plant sciences.

 Temple began her career at Viterbo, a Catholic Franciscan university in La Crosse, Wisconsin, in 2001 as a member of the biology faculty.
 Viterbo was founded in 1890 and is home to more than 2,500 students.
 There, Temple went on to serve as department chair, honors program co-director, dean and vice president for academic affairs.

 She left Viterbo for one year in 2014 to serve as the founding dean of online and distance education for the University of Wisconsin Colleges, a unit of the University of Wisconsin System, where she helped achieve significant enrollment growth.

 She returned to Viterbo in 2015 as vice president for academic affairs, a role in which she strengthened high-impact practices across academics and directed a $2 million U.S. Department of Education grant focused on retention and student success.